Whatsapp Icon

 My Writings on Cancer

 It was about seven years ago.
-I had just conveyed consent to the surgical removal of my bladder, prostate and ligation at the vascular pedicle of the right ureter leading to the dysplastic kidney due to the Transitional Cell Carcinoma treatment.
+I had just conveyed consent to the surgical removal of my bladder, prostate, and ligation at the vascular pedicle of the right ureter leading to the dysplastic kidney due to the Transitional Cell Carcinoma treatment.
 The doctors had advised that this was the best available option for a rapid return to a decent quality of life.

 I started with a 4-page pamphlet, but it was so dull that I doubted if anyone would read it.
 I, therefore, wrote a book in story fashion with a CA-bladder conqueror as the hero.
 In the first few years, the royalties from this and several other books promoted by us served to promote and organize Cancer Awareness Day events.
-And in the last year, these funds were used to fund some financially poor CA-bladder patients' quarterly review tests like USG, CXR and Blood Tests.
+In the last year, these funds were used to fund some financially poor CA-bladder patients' quarterly review tests like USG, CXR, and Blood Tests.

 Most newly diagnosed patients are flooded with misconceptions.
 Friends and relatives invariably talk of others who met their end due to cancer.
-I had to form a contra wall.
+I had to form a counter wall.
 I went about convincing every patient that since I could do it, so could they.
-I've cancer became I can, sir.
-I invited them to my book launches and Cancer Awareness Day events to get together to exchange notes.
+"I've cancer" became "I can, sir."
+I invited them to my book launches and Cancer Awareness Day events to gather together and exchange notes.

-It was on No Tobacco Day last year that my attention was drawn to the fact that the only book by an Asian on Stoma care was the one by Dr Balachandar targeting senior surgeons, in particular Gastro-surgeons, and of no use to the nursing fraternity in the hospital or family caregivers at home.
-I am glad I brought out a book entitled "Ostomy Management And Stoma Care, which was well-received by ostomates across the globe.
+It was on No Tobacco Day last year that my attention was drawn to the fact that the only book by an Asian on Stoma care was the one by Dr. Balachandar targeting senior surgeons, in particular gastro-surgeons, and of no use to the nursing fraternity in the hospital or family caregivers at home.
+I am glad I brought out a book entitled "Ostomy Management And Stoma Care," which was well-received by ostomates across the globe.

 Cancer is still a Stigma

 It was just a few months ago, in January, that Thiruvaiyaru was abuzz with the Carnatic music extravaganza at the annual Aradhana of Saint Thyagaraja.
 Like most music lovers from Thanjavur, I went to spend a whole day drowned in the never-ending stream of music.
 I started looking around to see if I could find a local friend who stayed nearby.
-Having located one, I requested permission to use their restroom to drain a near-full urostomy bag but was refused on the ground that they had minor children who would contract cancer consequent to my emptying my bag into their commode.
+Having located one, I requested permission to use their restroom to drain a near-full urostomy bag but was refused because they had minor children who would contract cancer consequent to my emptying my bag into their commode.

 I have folks who believe cancer is contagious, infectious, and can be contracted on contact with the patient, and even perspiration and excreta can transmit cancer to others.